 The Hoover Dam is around a 40-minute drive from the Las Vegas Strip, but there are many interesting stops along the way to make a trip to the dam even more interesting.
 For this reason, many people chose to take a guided tour to the Hoover Dam.
 Let’s take a look at what a Hoover Dam tour includes.

-Areas of Interest During a Hoover Dam Tour
+Top Areas You’ll Visit During a Hoover Dam Tour

 Seven Magic Mountains and Boulder City